hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

         return <-c.channels
     }

-To allow the shut down of the Client in a managed way we define `Shutdown()`, which gives go-perun the opportunity to free-up resources.
+To allow the Client to shut down in a managed way, we define `Shutdown()`, which gives go-perun the opportunity to free-up resources.

 .. code-block:: go